gokiburikin/gkbrkn_noita/README.md

 Legendary wands can rarely be found in place of normal altar wands.
 These wands are specifically crafted builds that may or may not be editable.

 - **Alchemic Lance**: Convert local materials at a cost.
+- **Bubble Burst**: Bubbles orbiting bubbles.
+- **Emerald Splash**: A sudden release of many bouncing bursts.
 - **Endless Alchemy**: Free chaotic transmutation.
 Maybe you'll strike gold?
 - **Magic Popcorn**: Magical gravity-defying popcorn.
 - **Matra Magic**: Rapid-fire enemy seeking lasers.
 - **Noitius**: A powerful volley of basic spells in a pleasing formation.
 - **Pocket Black Hole**: A black hole that goes wherever you do.
+- **Slime Rocket**: A player-guided, explosive slime ball.
 - **Soulshot**: Summon a guardian to deal with enemies that close the distance.
 - **Spark Swarm**: Let loose a swarm of angry electric flies.
 - **Spirit Familiar**: Summon a powerful explosive familiar that seeks out your enemies and latches onto them.
 - **Tabula Rasa**: A powerful wand with no natural mana recharge speed.
 Make your wildest dreams come true.
 - **Telefragger**: A triggered triple cast teleport casted damage buffed teleport projectile.
 Shoot it near enemies to telefrag them.
+- **The Atomizer**: A powerful bloom of piercing Sparkbolts gravitating around a Death Cross.
-- **Trash Bazooka**: shoot a bunch of weak spells with high spread.
+- **Trash Bazooka**: Shoot a bunch of weak spells with high spread.
+- **Twin Spiral**: Spiral Shot and an orbit of Death Crosses.
 - **Wavecast Whip**: A wavy, destructive stream of projectiles.
 - **Wormhole**: A two-way teleport with a short delay between them.
 Useful for peeking around corners, getting into otherwise blocked spaces checking through thin walls, or temporarily escaping a dangerous situation.
+- **Wormy**: A trail of matter eating, piercing, path correcting Energy Spheres.

 ## Random Start
 Options to start runs with random changes.
 All of these can be used separately or together.